zaius/docs/legacy-docs/werckeryml/index.md

 ### steps

 The steps section will contain all of the steps which will used during a build.
 A step in it's simplest form is the name of a buildstep.
-It can optionally be postfixed with the version of the step.
+It can optionally be post-fixed with the version of the step.

 Example: